Traefik 3.0: Deep Dive Into Wasm Support With Coraza WAF Plugin

 The Traefik community has played a central role in brainstorming and implementing those major features.
 We can’t say enough good things about the exceptional work made by Traefik contributors ❤️

-To learn more about v3, register for the Traefik v3 Online Meetup that will take place on May 15th.
+To learn more about v3, watch the recording of our recent Traefik v3 Online Meetup.

 Stay tuned for more deep dives on Traefik 3.0 key features!